Pacific spiny lumpsucker: Distribution and habitat

 This species inhabits a wide variety of habitats, including eelgrass beds, rocky reefs, kelp patches, and other algae growth.
 They are also found around shallow bays and docks.
 The fish lives in near-shore waters to a depth of 480 to 500 ft.

 Ecology

 Diet

 Pacific spiny lumpsuckers feed on slow crustaceans, polychaete worms, and mollusks on the sandy or muddy sea floor.

 Reproduction

 The species is known to spawn in shallow, warmer waters between the months of July and October.
 The females lay large, spherical, orange-colored eggs on rocks, in sheltered holes.
 Females typically lay around 200 eggs at a time in the nest and the male fertilizes them.
-After the eggs are laid, the male attaches himself to a nearby surface where he cares for the eggs by defending them from predators and circulating water over them with his fin.
+After the eggs are laid, the male attaches himself to a nearby surface where he cares for the eggs by defending them from predators and circulating water over them with his fin to supply them with a steady flow of oxygen.
+The male will defend the clutch for three to eight weeks before the juvenile lumpsuckers hatch and venture out solitarily to find food within a few days.

+The fluorescence of the males is a significant factor involved in reproduction and helps attract mates.
+Males are typically red and females are green in color.
+Males flash their rare red fluorescence when they are in close range of females to signal they are ready to mate.
+The fluorescence has been a successful evolutionary adaptation passed on because it increases success of reproduction.

 Predators

 Pacific cod, sablefish, marine sculpins, and lancefish are known predators of pacific spiny lumpsuckers.
 Crabs, sea stars and small fishes prey on lumpfish eggs.